turris-cz/user-docs/docs/basics/omnia-ng-faq.md

 warranty period.
 So we choose to turn it off when you are not using it.
 You can wake it up with a press of a button.

+## I want to use shorter NVMe/LTE

+We intentionally put the M.2 plastic holder into the far most holes.
+Those can be used right away for installing the longer cards without need to remove the main board.
+If you want to install a shorter card, you can simply get another holder and install it to the other hole without removing the main board.

 ## I don't see my 6 GHz Wi-Fi

 6GHz Wi-Fi has many restrictions depending on the region you are in.
 To be